Imburse-Payments/imburse-payments.github.io/pages/getting-started/introduction.md

 ## Metadata
 The Payment Order objects have a metadata parameter.
 You can use this parameter to attach key-value data to these Imburse objects.

-You can specify up to 50 keys, with key names up to 40 characters long and values up to 500 characters long.

 Metadata is useful for storing additional, structured information on an object.
 As an example, you could store your user's full name and corresponding unique identifier from your system on a Imburse Payment Order object.
 Metadata is not used by Imburse.
 We will simply return your metadata to you in webhook responses relating to the Payment Order.
 You can then use this to give added context to your webhook response.